DataDog/hiring-engineers/answers.md

 ### Visualizing Data:
 ###### Create a Timeboard that contains:
-- [] *my_metric* scoped over the host
+- [x] *my_metric* scoped over the host
-- [] Any metric from the database integration with the anomaly function applied
+- [x] Any metric from the database integration with the anomaly function applied
-- [] *my_metric* with the rollup function applied to sum up all points from the past hour into one bucket
+- [x] *my_metric* with the rollup function applied to sum up all points from the past hour into one bucket
-- [] Set the timeframe to the past 5 minutes
+- [x] Set the timeframe to the past 5 minutes
 - [] Take a snapshot and use @ notation to send it to myself
-- [] What is the Anomaly graph displaying?
+- [x] What is the Anomaly graph displaying? *In this case, it's displaying any situation where far more or far less querries to my database are performed.
+That's a bit boring though, since it's an empty database with nobody intentionally connecting to it.
+Instead, see my other widget,* jaknet-dl380p CPU Usage *as it's tracking the CPU usage of the server that's running* dd-ubuntu20 *and therefore much more active.*

 ### Monitoring Data:
 ###### Create a new Metric Monitor: